speakeasy-api/openapi-directory/SDKs/amazonaws.com/groundstation/2019-05-23/go/README.md

 * `CancelContact` - Cancels a contact with a specified contact ID.
 * `CreateConfig` - <p>Creates a <code>Config</code> with the specified <code>configData</code> parameters.</p> <p>Only one type of <code>configData</code> can be specified.</p>
 * `CreateDataflowEndpointGroup` - <p>Creates a <code>DataflowEndpoint</code> group containing the specified list of <code>DataflowEndpoint</code> objects.</p> <p>The <code>name</code> field in each endpoint is used in your mission profile <code>DataflowEndpointConfig</code> to specify which endpoints to use during a contact.</p> <p>When a contact uses multiple <code>DataflowEndpointConfig</code> objects, each <code>Config</code> must match a <code>DataflowEndpoint</code> in the same group.</p>
+* `CreateEphemeris` - Creates an Ephemeris with the specified <code>EphemerisData</code>.
 * `CreateMissionProfile` - <p>Creates a mission profile.</p> <p> <code>dataflowEdges</code> is a list of lists of strings.
 Each lower level list of strings has two elements: a <i>from</i> ARN and a <i>to</i> ARN.</p>
 * `DeleteConfig` - Deletes a <code>Config</code>.
 * `DeleteDataflowEndpointGroup` - Deletes a dataflow endpoint group.
+* `DeleteEphemeris` - Deletes an ephemeris
 * `DeleteMissionProfile` - Deletes a mission profile.
 * `DescribeContact` - Describes an existing contact.
+* `DescribeEphemeris` - Describes an existing ephemeris.
+* `GetAgentConfiguration` - Gets the latest configuration information for a registered agent.
 * `GetConfig` - <p>Returns <code>Config</code> information.</p> <p>Only one <code>Config</code> response can be returned.</p>
 * `GetDataflowEndpointGroup` - Returns the dataflow endpoint group.
 * `GetMinuteUsage` - Returns the number of minutes used by account.